aragubas/taiyou-framework/README.md

 ## Instalation Guide
 Download this fresh copy of Taiyou Framework
-Make sure you have at least Python 3.8 or upper installed For opening an application made for Taiyou Framework you will need to download its content and place inside an folder on the Root path of Taiyou Framework **SubFolders is not supported**
+Make sure you have at least Python 3.8 or upper installed

-Warning: everthing related to program names is case sensetive, aways check spelling affter reporting issues And then. you just need to open main.py
+## How to install Packpages
+First, download a Taiyou Packpage a Taiyou Packpage is just a zip file .w.

+Then, you drop this zipfile inside Taiyou/User/<your_user_name>/Packpages/ Then, open Packpage installer and it will do everthing for you.

 ## Required Packpages
-**pygame==2.0.0.dev10**, os, time, binascii, struct, pillow, numpy, scipy, glob, math, sys, importlib, marshal, traceback, threading, datetime, multiprocessing, gc shutil, requests, string, random, zipfile, urllib, psutil, pathlib,
+**pygame==2.0.0.dev20**, os, time, binascii, struct, pillow, numpy, scipy, glob, math, sys, importlib, marshal, traceback, threading, datetime, multiprocessing, gc shutil, requests, string, random, zipfile, urllib, psutil, pathlib,